Journaling for Problem Solving: Effective Techniques and Prompts

 The pros and cons list is probably the simplest tool on this list.
 Here’s how you can do it yourself.

-When to use a pros and cons for problem solving
+When to use pros and cons for problem-solving

 The pros and cons list works best when you have to make a decision between a limited number of options.
 This might be choosing a school or a job.
-The more options you have, the less effective this method is.
+The more options you have, the more likely it is to cause information overload and the less effective this method is.

-Fake letters are a popular journaling technique where you’ll write a letter to either yourself or someone else.
-The reason why it’s fake is that it’ll never be sent.
-Nobody but you will ever see it.
+Fake letters are a popular journaling technique where you’ll write a letter to either your present self, yourself at another time, or to someone.
+In this letter, you can freely share your thoughts and opinions with someone without them ever having to see it.

 How to use a fake letter for problem solving

-Your advice might not be perfect every time, but it’ll help you think no matter what.
-It’ll help you move closer to a solution.
+When you’re finished, you’re left with a possible solution.
+It might not be perfect every time, but it’ll help you view the situation more clearly.
+It’ll help you move closer to a possible solution.

 How to use a fake letter to vent

-With this technique, you’ll write a fake letter to someone else.
-Someone who has frustrated you lately but that you aren’t able to tell how you feel.
+How you write this fake letter for this is similar to how you write it for problem-solving.
+But instead of writing it to a friend seeking advice, you write it to someone or something else.
+Someone who has caused difficult emotions but that you aren’t able or willing to tell how you feel.
 Pretend to write a letter to that person.
 In the letter, you tell them whatever it is you need to do.

 Remember, you don’t have to sugarcoat anything.
-Let all your anger, sadness, fear, or frustration out.
+Let all your anger, sadness, fear, and frustration out.
 Write whatever it is you need to, how you need to.

 When to use a fake letter for problem solving